Meditation and flow, some would argue two sides of the same coin.

 Whether that is true or not is up for grabs but what I’ve personally experienced is that by being meditatively aware of yourself and your surroundings you prime yourself to become more in tune with the flow state.

 The magical thing is that this can also work in reverse, that is when attaining the “flow-state” you naturally become more meditative and mindful.
-Moreover, thoughts and redundant thinking patterns lose their influence and what remains is you experiencing life directly and fully.
+Moreover, thoughts and redundant thinking patterns lose their influence over you and what remains is you experiencing life directly and consciously.

 Now if you’re not fully aware of the meaning of the psychological term “flow”, here is a brief definition from Wikipedia that will do for now:

 Flow is the mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.
 In essence, flow is characterized by complete absorption in what one does, and a resulting loss in one’s sense of space and time.

 With that being said, lets now proceed with the actual goodies of how to make this state of mind into a nice little habit or even a skill that you can use to enter at will.